plusserver/docs/content/en/compute/pluscloudvmware/introduction/_index.md

 {{% pageinfo color="info" %}}
 **Work in progress**

-We are still working on the english version of the pluscloud VMware documentation.
+We are still working on the English version of the pluscloud VMware documentation.
-In the meantime, please refer to the german version of this document.
+In the meantime, please refer to the German version of this document.

-You find the german version of this document by using the language selector in the top menu bar.
+You find the German version of this document by using the language selector in the top menu bar.
 {{% /pageinfo %}}